Cubernet/cubernet.github.io/index.markdown

 ## Research

 <div class="blocks">
 I am interested in the security of computer systems and networks.
-While I also work on many other projects, my current research focus is the security of artificial intelligence, which broadly involves research on attack and defense for AI algorithm, explainable AI (XAI), data privacy protection, algorithm bias, AIGC security, etc.
+While I also work on many other projects, my current research focus is the security of artificial intelligence, which broadly involves research on attack and defense for AI algorithms, explainable AI (XAI), data privacy protection, algorithm bias, AIGC security, etc.
 </div>

 ---